 Is Spokeo a scam?

 No. Spokeo is a legitimate and legal data broker website that aggregates public records and social media data.
-However, many people label it as a scam because they don’t want their personal information displayed on this website, as well as online search results.
+However, many people label it as a scam because they do not want their personal information displayed on this website, as well as online search results.

 Remove Your Info From Other Data Broker Sites With an ORM Strategy